Chippewa County, Minnesota: Government and politics

-Chippewa County voters have tended to vote Democratic in recent decades.
-As of 2020 the county has selected the Democratic nominee in 67% of presidential elections since 1980.
+Chippewa County voters have been fairly split in recent decades.
+As of 2024 the county has selected both the Democratic and Republican nominee in 6 of 12 presidential elections since 1980.
 Donald Trump was the first Republican nominee to win the county since George W. Bush in 2000, receiving 60.5% of the vote.
+He increased his share in both 2020 and 2024, the best Republican performances in the county since 1920.